 R v B (Stafford Crown Court) – Murder – Represented a man who was originally convicted of a Section 18 offence of wounding a 91-year old woman.
 He viciously attacked her during a burglary – the woman remained in a coma for 3 years and subsequently died after which the Defendant was charged with Murder – the Defence forwarded legal arguments at the end of the Prosecution case.
 (The Trial Judge ordered Not Guilty Verdicts)

-R v K (Manchester Crown Court) – Murder – resulting from an arranged fight between two gangs in Blackburn, where the victim was stabbed to death.
-(Verdict Not Guilty)
+R v K (Manchester Crown Court) – Murder – resulting from an arranged fight between two rival gangs in Blackburn, where the victim was stabbed to death.
+(Verdict – Not Guilty)

 R v S (Manchester Crown Court) – Murder – of a middle-aged man by a youth with a baseball bat – Prosecution accepted a plea to Manslaughter after negotiations.

-R v A (Sheffield Crown Court) – Gangland Murder by a Professional Assassin – represented the alleged organiser of the Murder a man said to be the most notorious gang leader in the North East.
-(Verdict Not Guilty)
+R v A (Sheffield Crown Court) – Gangland Murder by a Professional Assassin – represented the alleged organiser of the Murder a man said to be the most notorious gang leader in the North East of England (Verdict – Not Guilty)